jfh3/PYFIT-FF/README.md

 ### Operating systems

-Currently PyFit-FF has been tested and found to work efficently on *macOS and Ubuntu-Linux*.
+Currently PyFit-FF has been tested and found to work efficiently on *macOS and Ubuntu-Linux*.
 The code has not yet been tested on Windows, however, it should work provided the required dependancies are met.

 ### Dependencies